ylam21/push_swap/README.md

 The following instructions must be used to sort the stack:

-📑 Allowed Operations

-The following instructions must be used to sort the stack:

-📑 Allowed Operations

-The following instructions must be used to sort the stack:

 **Swap**

 sa : swap the first 2 elements at the top of stack a